Black Widow (Natasha Romanova): Supporting characters

 Black Widow was introduced as an enemy of Iron Man.
-Hawkeye was Black Widow's ally and love interest in her 1960s appearances, working with him to fight Iron Man and then reforming so she can be with him in the United States.
+Hawkeye was Black Widow's ally and love interest in her 1960s appearances, working with her to fight Iron Man.
+The Widow reformed so she can be with him in the United States.
 They inverted the traditional gender roles, with Black Widow having the power in their relationship while Hawkeye played the role of a dependent love interest.
 As they aligned with the Avengers, Black Widow was initially rebuffed due to her history as a Soviet spy.
 She worked with Angel, Ghost Rider, Hercules, and Iceman as part of the Champions.
 Black Widow and Hercules began a romance, but as an immortal he did not have interest in a long-term relationship with a mortal.
 Black Widow has also worked with Spider-Man, at one point expressing romantic interest in him in Marvel Team-Up #82–85 (1979).

 Black Widow was fostered as a child by Ivan Petrovich, who supported her superhero career by acting as her chauffeur.
 He was initially portrayed as a father figure throughout her childhood, but newer accounts of Black Widow's history place her in training under the Soviet government for much of this time.
 Other portrayals removed the father figure aspect and gave them a flirtatious relationship.
 Ivan accompanied her until he became a cyborg and went insane, forcing her to kill him.
 Black Widow was previously married to the Red Guardian through an arranged marriage.
 He was believed dead, and he later sacrificed himself to save her.
 Bucky Barnes was one of Natasha's instructors in the Red Room while he was the Winter Soldier, and they were romantically involved while working together for the Soviet government.
 After the Secret Invasion, Black Widow worked alongside Bucky, who had taken the title of Captain America after the death of Steve Rogers.
 The two grew closer and began a new romance.

 Many of Black Widow's enemies, such as Damon Dran and Bullseye, come from her time working alongside Daredevil.
 She has come into conflict with the Hand several times throughout her life and was at one point killed by them before being revived.
 Black Widow finds a counterpart and rival in Yelena Belova, another Black Widow.
 Yelena's relative youth causes Natasha to question her role as a Black Widow as she ages.